It’s one of the most important things to see in Washington D.C., and in this post, you’ll discover some interesting facts about the Capitol Building.

 15. The Capitol Building has its own subway

 One of the most astounding facts about the Capitol Building is that it actually has its own subway system!
-There are 3 tracks that contain electric cars that transport people from the Capitol to all three of the Senate office buildings and one of the four House office buildings.
+3 tracks contain electric cars that transport people from the Capitol to all three of the Senate office buildings and one of the four House office buildings.

 The original subway line was built way back in 1909 and used to consist of an operator-controlled monorail before being replaced by automatic cars in the early 1990s.